 All pupils at Vernon primary school have an entitlement of full access to the Religious Education curriculum.
-Vernon Primary School is a LA school, therefore Religious Education must be taught in accordance with the Cheshire East Agreed Syllabus.
+Vernon Primary School is a maintained Local Authority school and therefore, Religious Education must be taught in accordance with the Cheshire East Agreed Syllabus.
 In RE, we follow Cheshire East's RE programme of study and learning objectives.
 These are in place to ensure that learning objectives and outcomes for each year group are identified and covered, as well as progression tracked.

-Religious Education is allocated around 5% of the timetable.
-In Key Stage 1 this amounts to between 40-50 minutes per week totalling 36 hours over the year.
-In Key Stage 2 children should be taught Religious Education for 1 1⁄4 hours per week totalling 45 hours over the year.
-At Vernon Primary School, staff ensure coverage by planning a unit of work each half term.
+In line with the Syllabus, Key Stage 1 children are taught 36 hours of Religious Education over the year and Key Stage 2 children are taught 45 hours over the year.
+At Vernon Primary School, staff ensure full curriculum coverage by planning a unit of work each half term.